Getting There:

 Counting The Cost: Print out the Balance Sheet and teach your children how to keep up with how much money they spend.

-Rest Stops: Have a ball, frisbee, or jump rope available for rest stops.
+Rest Stops: Have a ball, Frisbee, or jump rope available for rest stops.
 Take a few moments to stretch your legs during long trips.

 Travel Bingo: There are many travel bingo games available for different age groups.